 Just as with humans, milk thistle shouldn’t be given to dogs who are pregnant.

-Milk Thistle For Dog’s Liver Disease
+Is Milk Thistle Good For Dog’s Liver Disease

 According to many studies, milk thistle can help dogs that struggle with liver disease.
 Its strong antioxidant properties can possibly help dogs with liver issues such as jaundice and hepatitis, fatty liver disease, and cirrhosis.

 Before you start giving milk thistle to your dog, confirm that your pet actually has liver disease and is showing signs of inflammation.
-To be on the safe side, it is best to check with your vet before giving your dog milk thistle (and for that matter, any other supplement or remedy).
+To be on the safe side, it is best to check with your vet before giving your dog milk thistle supplements (and for that matter, any other supplement or remedy).

 Sometimes, dogs can show symptoms that might look like they are related to liver issues, but are actually symptoms of something else.
 If you decide to give milk thistle to your dog without checking with the vet, you may end up creating new issues.